jeffreytse/blog/_posts/Machine Learning/2021-06-04-CS188-Naive-Bayes-MNIST.md

 ### Simplification on image: Binarization

-To further simplify the model (and reduce the memory requirement of naive bayes classifier), we can **binarize** the image.
+To further simplify the model (and reduce the memory requirement of naive Bayes classifier), we can **binarize** the image.

 ![image-20210603162231955](https://markdown-img-1304853431.file.myqcloud.com/20210603162239.png)